celery/celery/docs/userguide/monitoring.rst

     $ celery -A proj events --dump

-For a complete list of options use :option:`--help <celery --help>`:
+For a complete list of options use :option:`!--help`:

 .. code-block:: console